 33. Each recommendation must be supported by a statement(s) in the body of the paper.
 Do not introduce new material or points into the recommendations.
 If there is a large set of recommendations, it can be helpful to use subheadings in line with the ones in the main body of the paper.

-34. If necessary, the Cabinet Office will edit the recommendations when preparing the Cabinet Office coversheet and will discuss any significant changes with the Minister's office.
+34. If necessary, the Cabinet Office will edit the recommendations when preparing the Cabinet Office coversheet to ensure that they are in the correct format to form the minute, and will discuss any significant changes with the Minister's office.

-36. Noting recommendations are usually required – for noting previous related decisions, when reporting on progress towards a particular aim of policy development, when the implications of undertaking a certain move are to be taken into account, and when it is necessary to make recommendations clear when read independently of the supporting paper.
+36. Noting recommendations should be used sparingly where necessary to provide detail on previous related decisions, progress towards a particular aim of policy development, the implications of undertaking a certain move, and other matters to make recommendations clear when read independently of the supporting paper.

-37. If a report back is proposed, recommend a realistic, achievable date.
-If no date is recommended, Ministers may choose one that cannot be met by the department.
+37. If a report back is proposed, then recommend a realistic, achievable date.
 Recommendations should also state to whom the proposed report back is to be made (this should be to the appropriate level - for example, to the relevant portfolio Minister(s), an ad hoc group of Ministers, or a Cabinet committee) and which departments are to be involved.

-38. Recommendations seeking approval "in principle" should be made sparingly.
+38. Recommendations seeking approval "in principle" should be used sparingly and should always be subject to further work or some specified condition.
 The recommendation should clearly state what further work or consultation is required (“subject to”) before the "in principle" decision is to come back to Cabinet for confirmation or otherwise.

-- give clear instructions on the next steps or work required, identifying who is to do the work and by when;
+41.7. give clear instructions on the next steps or work required, identifying who is to do the work and by when.

 Example formats for recommendations are: